George Floyd and Derek Chauvin "bumped heads" while working at nightclub, former coworker says

-As mourners in Houston honor the life of George Floyd in Minneapolis, CBS News is learning new details from a nightclub coworker about the history between Floyd and Derek Chauvin, the former officer who is charged in Floyd's death.
-Not only did they know each other, but a former coworker says they had a history of friction.
+As mourners in Houston honor the life of George Floyd in Minneapolis, CBS News is learning new details from a nightclub coworker about alleged history between Floyd and Derek Chauvin, the former officer who is charged in Floyd's death.
+According to a former coworker, not only did they know each other, but they had a history of friction.

 Floyd and Chauvin both worked security at a nightclub at the same time.
 Coworker David Pinney said the two men had a history.